Philcon Panel Participant Biographies

 Mary Spila is not your stereotypical, mild-mannered librarian.
 She is an active member in the Society for Creative Anachronism.
 The spins her own yard, knits, and does tablet weaving.
 She reads everything within visual range.
 Current favorites are mixed genre fiction, History, and anything else that catches her eye.

-Ann is an Assistant Editor at Gathering Storm Magazine, www.gatheringstormmagazine.com.
-Her most recent publishing credits are: a short story in two Clarendon House anthologies; a short story in Curiosities magazine, as well as the story narrated on the Gallery of Curiosities website; a short story on the With Painted Words website, http://withpaintedwords.com/view_submission.php?news_id=1169, a short story in Running Wild Press's Vol I Anthology of Stories; and a poem in the Fall 2015 issue of Space and Time Magazine.
+Her most short stories can be found in Tales from the Canyons of the Damned, two Clarendon House anthologies, Curiosities magazine, Running Wild Press's Vol I Anthology of Stories, With Painted Words, as well as the story narrated on the Gallery of Curiosities website and a poem in the Fall 2015 issue of Space and Time Magazine.
 She is a graduate of the Bram Stoker award-winning author Jonathan Maberry’s short story writing class.
 Ann is a member of the Writers Coffeehouse, and the writing critique group located at Open Book Bookstore in Elkins Park, PA.

 Richard premiered his trilogy of kid spy movies featuring James Blond, Agent Uh-Oh 7, at Philcon, beginning with 1993's LEARNER'S PERMIT TO KILL.
 His horror makeup/special FX workshop "Monsters, Aliens, and Spirit Gum" has been popular both here and at I-Con.
 He and his wife Kathryn run an educational publishing company, and while she is the brains of the outfit, she allowed him to co-author MOVIES AS LITERATURE.
-Among his recent publications are six comic poems and a short story that appeared in ELLERY QUEEN’S MYSTERY MAGAZINE.
+Among his more recent publications are half a dozen comic poems and a short story that appeared in ELLERY QUEEN MYSTERY MAGAZINE.
 Richard has also published the occasional cartoon.
-Oh, and his singing voice has been heard by hundreds of thousands: Howard Stern once played one of his song parodies on the air.
+Oh, and his singing voice has been heard by a few hundred thousand: Howard Stern once played one of his song parodies on the air.

 Michael A. Ventrella

-Although primarily known as "that guy who predicted the Hodor plot," Michael A. Ventrella would rather be known for his humorous novels like "Bloodsuckers: A Vampire Runs for President" and "The Axes of Evil."
+Although primarily known as "that guy who predicted the Hodor plot," Michael A. Ventrella would rather be known for his humorous novels like "Big Stick," "Bloodsuckers: A Vampire Runs for President" and "The Axes of Evil."
 He edits the "Tales from Fortannis"anthologies as well as the "Baker Street Irregulars" with NY Times Bestselling author Jonathan Maberry.
-His latest anthology is "Release the Virgins!".
-His short stories have appeared in other collections such as "Dreamers in Hell", "The Ministry of Peculiar Occurrences Archives", "Dance Like a Monkey" and "Rum and Runestones."
+His latest anthology is "Release the Virgins!"
+His short stories have appeared in other collections such as "Dreamers in Hell", "The Ministry of Peculiar Occurrences Archives", and "Rum and Runestones."